GTPB/ELB18F/NGS.md

 **NOTE**: Turn on the green light when you're finished.
 Don't hesitate to ask questions and to turn on the red light if you're having issues.

+**QUESTION**: Could you manually remove low quality bases from the end of a read in the fastq format?

+**QUESTION**: Did you broadly understand the challenges of removing bad quality bases from reads?

+**QUESTION**: Could you use seqtk to remove low quality bases from the end of reads in a fastq file?

+**QUESTION**: Did you broadly understand the challenges of removing adaptors from reads?

+**QUESTION**: Could you use cutadapt to remove adaptors from reads in a fastq file?

+**QUESTION**: Could you use trimmomatic to remove bad quality bases and remove adaptors from reads in a fastq file?

+**QUESTION**: Did you understand the issue of manipulating paired-end fastq files?

 ## <a id="LO3">Align HTS data against a genome</a>